ukpets logo

 For this reason, if your pooch shows signs of dog pregnancy, let her undergo diagnostic tests to accurately determine whether she is having puppies or not.

-Dog Pregnancy Test #1: Abdominal ultrasound
+Dog Pregnancy Test #1: Abdominal Ultrasound

 It cannot accurately determine the number of puppies during the early stages of dog pregnancy.
 Thus, it is a good idea to wait about day 55 after breeding for a dog to have an abdominal ultrasound.

-Dog Pregnancy Test #2: Abdominal palpation
+Dog Pregnancy Test #2: Abdominal Palpation

 Can you feel puppies in pregnant dogs?
 Yes, you can.
 Abdominal palpation is a dog pregnancy test that uses this kind of technique.

-This dog pregnancy test should be performed three weeks after mating.
+This dog pregnancy test should be performed 3 weeks after mating.
 During the test, the vet will carefully feel your dog’s stomach with their hand to figure out if there are puppies in her uterus.

 Pregnant dogs that easily get nervous are not ideal for abdominal palpation.
 Their anxiety can cause their abdomen to tense.
 As a result, the vet will have a hard time feeling the uterus.

-Dog Pregnancy Test #3: Relaxin dog pregnancy test
+Dog Pregnancy Test #3: Relaxin Dog Pregnancy Test

 This type of dog pregnancy diagnostic test requires running a blood test.
 It is done to measure the relaxin levels of your dog.